produceconsumerobot/MindSetBTViewer/README.txt

 with super awesome MindSet library written by Rob King (http://addi.tv) in collaboration with the Mobile Lab at Ontario College of Art and Design (http://mobilelab.ca/).
 Please let me know if you have any problems.

-Below are the instructions to use the MindSetBTViewer processing script to read, plot, and log data from the Neurosky MindSet directly over your computer's bluetooth connection
+Below are the instructions to use the MindSetBTViewer processing script to read, plot, and log data from the Neurosky MindSet directly over your computer's bluetooth connection.

 Instructions: